Awards Dinners are a vital part of any corporate calendar

 Over 300 delegates attended the awards dinner event held at the North Wales conference venue; Venue Cymru for a night of speeches, awards, dinner and live music – including the Welsh Elvis: a member of staff at the Health Board, and the band Plural Tap, followed by dancing.

-Over 300 people attended the event held at Venue Cymru for a night of speeches, awards, dinner and live music – including the Welsh Elvis: a member of staff at the Health Board, and the band Plural Tap, also members of the Board, followed by a disco and dancing.
-Venue Cymru was chosen, says Gary, as, “We were looking for somewhere that was central, well-connected for travel and somewhere that had opportunities if people wanted to stay overnight, with some good hotels.
-In particular, a venue with expertise in audio, visual and lighting, very important elements for tonight’s event.
-The room looked incredible, it is an amazing venue and the feedback has been fantastic.”
+Venue Cymru was chosen, says Gary, as, “We were looking for somewhere that was central and well-connected for travel.
+Somewhere that had opportunities if people wanted to stay overnight, with some good hotels all within walking distance.
+In particular, a venue with expertise in audio, visual and lighting, which are all very important elements for tonight’s event.
+The room looks incredible, it is an amazing venue and the feedback has been fantastic.”

 This is a fantastic region.
 North Wales is a wonderful place and it has got everything that you would want.
 It has amazing scenery, amazing people and the most amazing culture and history.
 It has got good links in terms of road and rail.
 It has its own airport.
 You can get here from Liverpool or Manchester very quickly.
 It has all sorts of activities that you can do whether they are leisure or business.
 It has universities, it has research, it has everything that one could want.
 I think North Wales is a fantastic region and I am proud and delighted to work here.
 I would recommend it to anyone who has not had the opportunity to get here so far and I look forward to seeing them.”